Do you like chicken pot pie, but want an easy recipe that tastes like the old fashioned, slow cooked kind?

 2 tsp. flour

-If cooking after preparation, heat oven to 400 degrees.
+If cooking after right after preparation, heat the oven to 400 degrees.

 Line a cookie sheet that preferably with sides (like a jelly roll pan) with tin foil to catch any spills.

-In a large pot melt the butter then stir in onions and cook until almost transparent; add in garlic and cook 3 minutes more.
+In a large pot melt the butter on medium heat, then stir in onions and cook until almost transparent; add in the garlic and cook 3 more minutes.

 Cut slits in the top to allow for steam to escape when baking.

-For later use, cover with saran wrap, place instructions listed below on top of saran wrap and cover with another piece of saran wrap to hold in it in place, and also preventing the paper from absorbing any moisture from the pie.
+For later use, cover with saran wrap, place instructions listed below on top of the layer of saran wrap – then cover with another piece of saran wrap to hold in it in place, and also preventing the paper from absorbing any moisture from the pie.